The Power Clean

 I do not know many athletes that want to be bodybuilders since they cannot move very well with that bulk.
 Size may matter at the beach, but not necessarily on the playing field.
 That is why we focus on power in the weight room.
 Weight training is supposed to be a supplement to our overall speed training.
-Since speed and power go hand in hand when in the weight room we must focus on the same elements of training that will help us to be faster on the field or the track.
+Since speed and power go hand in hand when in the weight room, we must focus on the same training elements that will help us be faster on the field or the track.

-One of the biggest differences between lifting for sport and lifting for recreation (which is actually what most young athletes do) is the change in intensity (effort), sets and reps.
-Our repetitions for power never exceed 6 (1-6 reps) for our core lifts and our intensity will rarely drop below 80% (80-100%).
+One of the biggest differences between lifting for sport and lifting for recreation (which most young athletes do) is the change in intensity (effort), sets and reps.
+Our power repetitions never exceed 6 (1-6 reps) for our core lifts, and our intensity will rarely drop below 80% (80-100%).

-Additionally, due to the extreme neuromuscular demand that high-intensity training requires, rest will be a lot longer since we are looking for efficiency and we need to be fully recovered.
+Additionally, due to the extreme neuromuscular demand that high-intensity training requires, rest will be a lot longer since we are looking for efficiency.
+We need to be fully recovered.

-Again, it is extremely important that athletes perform the lifts correctly.
+Again, athletes must perform the lifts correctly.
 This means teaching lifts through a progression designed to implement proper form.
-Doing the lifts incorrectly, which is the case with the vast majority of young athletes, reduces the effect of the lift and creates a much higher likelihood of injury.
+Doing the lifts incorrectly, which is the case with the vast majority of young athletes, reduces the lift's effect and creates a much higher likelihood of injury.

 In this article, I will be explaining how to perform one of the absolute, most effective lifts that every high-level athlete regularly uses in their training program: The Power Clean.
 This exercise is fundamental to creating explosive power.
-It is also an exercise that many athletes do incorrectly so, when performing or teaching this exercise, if athletes are not performing all the actions as they are described, then need to back off and follow the progression that we detail in High Powered Training.
+It is also an exercise that many athletes do incorrectly.
+When performing or teaching this exercise, if athletes are not completing all the actions described, then they need to back off and follow the progression that we detail in High Powered Training.